Methodology

 Run TalentTell on the same content tomorrow, you'll get the same score - byte-for-byte identical to the score you got today.
 We hash your content; if we've already scored it, we don't ask the AI again.
 Same content, same score, every time.

 Take Luxoft, one of the IT consultancies on our benchmark.
 We've scored Luxoft five times across our benchmark runs.
 Four returned Caregiver.
 One returned Sage.
 Same scoring engine, same scoring prompt - so what changed?
 The content did.
-On the Sage run, our scrape captured a substantially different set of visible job ads versus the other runs.
+On the Sage run, our scrape captured a substantially different set of visible job adverts versus the other runs.
 Both reads are accurate to what was visible at scrape time.
 That's normal hiring behaviour: active companies cycle their visible roles, producing different but valid snapshots.
 When we re-scored the identical scrape from any single run, the result was byte-for-byte the same as the first time.

 Same content, same score.
 Different content, different score.
 And the engine tells you when content changed.